stevenks17/Sinatra-Project/README.md

 ## Usage

-The web app can be used as a base domain to create a application that will accept user input and show user input giving the ability to edit or delete their reviews solely to the object creator.
+The web app can be used as a base domain to create a application that will accept user input and show user input giving the ability to edit or delete their input solely to the object creator.

 ## Roadmap